ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.0.0**
+	- BREAKING CHANGES:
+		- Removed obsolete ItemStats and BetterUI support code.
+		- `Equipment : CatalogBoilerplate` now adds restart-required config entries for `isEnigmaCompatible` and `canBeRandomlyTriggered`.
+Added setters to these properties, which were previously getter-only; may require a recompile.
+	- Added RiskOfOptions integration to AutoConfig as a new category of attributes.
+Apply with e.g. `[AutoConfigRoOCheckbox()]`.
+		- Implemented by default on `T2Module.enabled`, `Item.itemIsAIBlacklisted`, `Equipment.isEnigmaCompatible`, `Equipment.canBeRandomlyTriggered`, and `Equipment.cooldown`.
+	- CatalogBoilerplate implementations now expose a substage for modifying the ItemDef/EquipmentDef/ArtifactDef before registration with R2API (`public virtual void SetupModify[x]Def()`).
+	- CatalogBoilerplate now exposes a substage for firing an event when the catalog is ready (`public virtual void SetupCatalogReady()`).
+	- Lots of behind-the-scenes VS warning/message cleanup.
+	- Updated for latest RoR2 version.

 **6.3.0**
 	- FakeInventory.ignoreFakes is now exposed to public API, and is now an int instead of a bool.
 		- Increment FakeInventory.ignoreFakes whenever you enter a method where you don't want fake items to be considered as part of item count (e.g. while removing or upgrading items).
 Decrement it before leaving the method.